Logersnamed/Moneytype/README.md

 But we have active development team working on a new update 24/7.

+## Shoutout

+I will lift the veil of secrecy, the project was inpired by [Monkeytype](https://monkeytype.com/).
+Also I took a word list from this site for a while.

 ## Instalation

 1. Get latest release in Releases section.